dshapiro789/Java-Web-Based-Sprint-Inventory-Application/README(2).md

 - About.html: Creates new "About.html" page + [Line 18] adds brief company description
 - mainscreen.html [Lines 20-22]: Adds navigation to About.html page.
 - MainScreenControllerr.java [Lines 56-59]: Adds new method to handle requests to the "/about" endpoint
+- About.html [Line 18-24]: Adds navigation link back to mainscreen.html

 ______________________________________________